sudheerj/javascript-interview-questions/README.md

 13. ### What is a higher order function

-    Higher-order function is a function that accepts another function as an argument or returns a function as a return value.
+    Higher-order function is a function that accepts another function as an argument or returns a function as a return value or both.

     ```javascript
-    const firstOrderFunc = () => console.log ('Hello I am a First order function');
+    const firstOrderFunc = () => console.log ('Hello, I am a First order function');
-    const higherOrder = ReturnFirstOrderFunc => ReturnFirstOrderFunc ();
+    const higherOrder = ReturnFirstOrderFunc => ReturnFirstOrderFunc();
-    higherOrder (firstOrderFunc);
+    higherOrder(firstOrderFunc);
     ```

     **[⬆ Back to Top](#table-of-contents)**

 14. ### What is a unary function

     Unary function (i.e. monadic) is a function that accepts exactly one argument.
-Let us take an example of unary function.
 It stands for a single argument accepted by a function.

+    Let us take an example of unary function,

     ```javascript
     const unaryFunction = a => console.log (a + 10); // Add 10 to the given argument and display the value